privacyidea/privacyidea/doc/webui/user_details.rst

 .......................

 You can also add tokens to a container from the users details view.
 Select the checkboxes for the tokens you want to add.
-Either create a new container or select one from the drop down list.
+Either create a new container or select one from the drop-down list.

 Assign tokens
 .............